alex-rodriguez-m/Machine-Learning/README.md

 # Machine-Learning
-The following scripts provide the material covered in the course "Machine Learning" offers by Stanford University through Coursera platform.
+The following scripts provide the material covered in the course "Machine Learning" offers by Stanford University through Coursera.

 ## Syllabus